 PIOR Living Ghruta

-A superior ghee made in the ancient Ayurveda traditions to honor the mind, body, and spirit.
+A superior ghee from free-range, grass-fed A2 Indian gir cows made in the ancient Ayurveda traditions to honor the mind, body, and spirit.

 PIOR Living Ghruta is the finest ghee produced in the world today, adhering to traditional, hand-crafted Ayurvedic kindling methods.
 The result is a nutrient-rich ancient food that nourishes the body, mind and spirit.

 Ghruta is an essential and sacred ingredient and medicine in Ayurveda that has existed for thousands of years.

 Ghruta’s name derives from the Sanskrit word “ghrta,” meaning clarified lipid.
 Its esoteric meaning, however, is ‘Illumined’ due to the ancient Ayurveda kindling process that reveals the life energy hidden in cow milk.

 The creation of PIOR Living Ghruta begins with free-range Indian Gir cows, whose prominent hump harnesses solar energy, illuminating the organs and fluids with gold-bearing rays.
 Once the cows give cues to their handlers, the golden milk is (kshira) drawn.
 Over the following week, the kshira is cultured (dadhi) and separated, at which point the butter (navnita) is further cultured, boiled and separated to create Ghruta (clarified lipid).

 It is only through this carefully hand-crafted process that the illumination hidden in cows’ milk can be kindled, resulting in the purest lipid molecules.